 - A. "Bargaining Unit" means a single unit composed of the individual employees established and identified as being included in the Bargaining Unit pursuant to Article 102 of this Agreement. - B. "Employer" means Summit County Children Services, the Executive Director, the Managers and Supervisors, and where appropriate herein, refers to any duly authorized Employer representative. - C. "Confidential Employee" means any employee who works in the Department of Human Resources of the Employer and deals with information to be used by the Employer in the collective bargaining; or any employee who works in a close, continuing relationship with public officers or representatives directly participating in collective bargaining on behalf of the Employer.
-The following positions are defined as being Confidential Employees and are excluded from the Bargaining Unit: 1) two (2) Executive Administrative Assistants to the Executive Director; 2) one (1) Administrative Assistant or Coordinator II each to the Division Directors of Social Services,, Fiscal Services, Human Resources & Support Service, Administrative and Legal Services; 3) one (1) Administrative Assistant each to the Department Directors of Community Relations, Client Rights & Quality Improvement, Professional Development & Training, Protective Services, Intake Services, Placement and Permanency Planning Services, and Social Services Programs; 4) HR Specialists; 5) Quality Improvement Coordinator; 6) SAR Manager; 7) Security Officer; and 8) three (3) Training Coordinators employed as of the time of the signing of this Agreement--all additional Training Coordinator positions will be Bargaining Unit positions.
-Exclusion from the Bargaining Unit will be restricted to the positions in existence at the time of the signing of this Agreement.

-- D. "Day" means calendar days unless expressly stated otherwise. - E. "Union" means the Communications Workers of America, AFL-CIO, or such other employee organization which has been certified by the State Employment Relations Board (SERB) as the exclusive bargaining representative of the employees in the Bargaining Unit.
-The duly authorized representative of the Union shall be the Local President or his/her representative as designated in writing. - F. "Supervisor" means any individual who has authority, in the interest of the Employer, to hire, transfer, suspend, lay off, recall, promote, discharge, assign, reward, or discipline other public employees; to responsibly direct them; to adjust their grievances; or to effectively recommend such action, if the exercise of that authority is not of a merely routine or clerical nature but requires the use of independent judgment. - G. "Management Level Employee" means an individual who formulates policy on behalf of the Employer, who reasonably directs the implementation of policy, or who may reasonably be required, on behalf of the Employer, to assist in the preparation for the conduct of collective negotiations, administering collectively negotiated agreements or have a major role in Personnel administration.
-The following positions are defined as being Management Level Positions and are excluded from the Bargaining Unit: 1) Executive Director; 2) Directors of the Divisions of Social Services, Fiscal Services, Human Resources & Support Services, Administrative and Legal Services; 3) Department Directors of Community Relations, Professional Development & Training, Client Rights & Quality Improvement, Intake Services, Protective Services, Placement and Permanency

-Planning Services, Social Services Programs, Information Technology, Fiscal Services, and Facilities Management; 4) Assistant Department Director of Intake Services; 5) Government Affairs Manager; 6) Contract Administration and Risk Management; 7) Client Rights Officer; and 8) Legal Counsel.
+The following positions are defined as being Confidential Employees and are excluded from the Bargaining Unit: 1) two (2) Executive Administrative Assistants to the Executive Director; 2) one (1) Administrative Assistant or Coordinator II each to the Division Directors of Social Services, Fiscal Services, Human Resources & Support Services, Administrative and Legal Services; 3) one (1) Administrative Assistant each to the Department Directors of Community Relations, Client Rights & Ouality Improvement, Professional Development & Training, Protective Services, Protective Specialized Services, Intake Services, Intake Screening & Supports, Placement Services, and Social Service Programs; 4) HR Specialists; 5) Quality Improvement Coordinator; 6) Security Officer; 7) no more than three (3) Training Coordinators, and 8) Network Administrator.
+Exclusion from the Bargaining Unit will be restricted to the positions in existence at the time of signing this Agreement. - D. "Day" means calendar days unless expressly stated otherwise. - E. "Union" means the Communications Workers of America, AFL-CIO, or such other employee organization which has been certified by the State Employment Relations Board (SERB) as the exclusive bargaining representative of the employees in the Bargaining Unit.
+The duly authorized representative of the Union shall be the Local President or his/her/their representative as designated in writing. - F. "Supervisor" means any individual who has authority, in the interest of the Employer, to hire, transfer, suspend, lay off, recall, promote, discharge, assign, reward, or discipline other public employees; to responsibly direct them; to adjust their grievances; or to effectively recommend such action, if the exercise of that authority is not of a merely routine or clerical nature but requires the use of independent judgment. - G. "Management Level Employee" means an individual who formulates policy on behalf of the Employer, who reasonably directs the implementation of policy, or who may reasonably be required, on behalf of the Employer, to assist in the preparation for the conduct of collective negotiations, administering collectively negotiated agreements or have a major role in Personnel administration.
+The following positions are defined as being Management Level Positions and are excluded from the Bargaining Unit: 1) Executive Director; 2) Directors of the Divisions of Social Services, Fiscal Services, Human Resources & Support Services, and Administrative and Legal Services; 3) Department Directors of Community Relations, Professional Development & Training, Client Rights & Quality Improvement, Intake Services, Intake Screening & Supports, Protective Services, Protective Specialized Services, Placement Services, Social Service Programs, Information Technology, Fiscal Services, and Facilities Management; 4) Contract Administration and Risk Management; 5) Client Rights Officer; and 6) Legal Counsel.